mmu-webdesign/awdd--group-10-web-dev-2023/1_user_and_competitor_research/proposal.md

 ## Primary audience(s)

-_A short overview of target users (reflecting your user personas and user journeys).
-This might include age, gender, education, occupation, income, preferred OS, browser, computer device, and internet skill level.
-What are the audience goals?
-What does the audience want and need_?

 Target Users:
 - Age: Regarding age, we have quite a wide target audience.
 Users must be 18+, as users must be of age to look after a dog.
 - Gender: Our target users are of any gender, as this does not effect whether you can look after a dog.